Henry Brandon (actor): Character actor

-Henry Brandon was a versatile character player, often called upon to portray various ethnic types.
+Henry Brandon was a character player, often called upon to portray various ethnic types.
 He played the character of Renouf, a deserter from the French Foreign Legion, in the 1939 remake of Beau Geste.
 In 1943, he played Major Ruck, a British secret agent in the guise of an SS officer in Edge of Darkness.
 In 1948 he appeared as Giles de Rais in Joan of Arc.
 He appeared as the African tribal chieftain M'Tara in Tarzan and the She-Devil (1953), and a French army captain in Vera Cruz (1954).

-In 1956, in one of his most famous credits, he played the chief villain, a Comanche chieftain called Scar, in John Ford's The Searchers.
+In 1956, he played the chief villain, a Comanche chieftain called Scar, in John Ford's The Searchers.
 The following year he portrayed Jesse James in Hell's Crossroads.
-In 1958, he portrayed Acacius Page in Auntie Mame.
+In 1958, he portrayed Acacius Page in Auntie Mame and on television starred in the episode "The Tall Man" of the NBC anthology series Decision.
 In 1959, he played the role of Gator Joe in "Woman in the River" in the crime drama Bourbon Street Beat.
-On October 12, 1959 he played the role of Jason in Euripides' Medea as a part of the Play of the Week television series.
+On October 12, 1959, he played the role of Jason in Euripides' Medea as a part of the Play of the Week television series.